neps-in/samp3_player_vb/readme.md

 5. **Play n songs and shutdown the computer**.
 6. Drag and Drop songs to playlist.

-This file contains how to execute the SAMP3 Player

-1. First add songs by clicking ADD FILES in FILE Menu
-2. Click Play button
-3. Song can be paused or stopped.

 ## Software Requirements

 1. Windows 98 (Not sure if it works on Windows Version about 98.
 Thats because i built it on Windows 98 during 2001)